usnistgov/FIPS201/_Appendix/glossary.md

 Federal Agency Smart Credential Number (FASC-N)
-: As required by FIPS 201, one of the primary identifiers on the PIV Card for physical access control.
-The FASC-N is a fixed length (25 byte) data object, specified in [[SP 800-73]](references.md#ref-SP-800-73), and included in several data objects on a PIV Card.
+: As required by FIPS 201, one of the primary identifiers on the _PIV Card_ for physical access control.
+The FASC-N is a fixed length (25 byte) data object, specified in [[SP 800-73]](references.md#ref-SP-800-73), and included in several data objects on a _PIV Card_.

 Federal Information Processing Standards (FIPS)
 : A standard for adoption and use by federal